News, Research, and Events

 Does being financially literate automatically lead to better financial well-being?

 The study set out with a simple question: Does being financially literate automatically lead to better financial well-being?
-The researchers hypothesized that while financial literacy is important, its impact on well-being is significantly enhanced when individuals also possess strong financial self-efficacy.

 A recent study demonstrates that targeted financial education programmes significantly boost financial literacy, empowering individuals to improve personal finance behaviors such as budgeting, savings, and debt management.